nemoarchive/documentation/submission-api.md

 }
 ```

 The "id" property is simply the randomly generated identifier for the submission.
 All submissions are guaranteed to have a globally unique identifier among all submissions.
-The "creation" property will have the UTC timestamp of when the submission was initiated, which is the when the manifest was submitted via the nemoarchive.org website.
+The "creation" property will have the UTC timestamp of when the submission was initiated, which is the when the manifest was submitted via the nemoarchive.org website or API.
 The "complete" property will indicate whether the submission is considered complete or not.
 This will only be true if all the steps have completed, or if there was a failure.
 The "success" property indicates whether the submission successfully completed.
-If the submission is still progressing, or if there are any failures, the value will be false.
-The "policy" property, if set, will show whether the manifest indicated the presence of open data, restricted data, or embargoed data.
+If the submission is still progressing.
+If there are any failures, this value will be false.
+The "policy" property, if set, will show whether the manifest indicated the presence of "open" data, controlled/restricted data, or embargoed data.
 If there was an error in the manifest validation step, the policy may not have been determined, and the property may not be present.

 Each "step" in the "steps" list property, will have the following structure: